michealparks/2026/README.md

 `useEvents` has been removed because this hook now calls `addEventListener` and `removeEventListener` when prop values are functions and keys start with 'on'.

-This also means that `interactivity` can now fire THREE events through `dispatchEvent` since these props are registered as EventDispatcher events.
+`interactivity` now fires THREE events through `dispatchEvent` since these props are registered as EventDispatcher events.

+This helps with complex interactivity situations that emerge with extras like `<RenderTexture>`

 Calling functions through props is now supported as well: